fenomas/micro-game-shell/README.md

 Properties:

- * `pointerLock` - manage whether the DOM element has pointerlock
+ * `pointerLock` - check or set whether the DOM element has pointerlock
- * `fullscreen` - manage whether the DOM element has fullscreen
+ * `fullscreen` - check or set whether the DOM element has fullscreen

 Events: